DomDom3333/Discord-RPG/README.md

 # Discord-RPG
 This will eventually be a persistant Multiplayer RPG that you controll using commands through discord

+**This bot is stable but far from finished.**

 # Installing
 This is how you install your own version (Not reccomended) or to test your edits:
 - Install node.js on your PC
 - Download repository
-- Edit ConfigTemplate.json to add a Token, a Prefix you would like to use and a list of UserIDs that are allowed to use Admin commands.
+- Edit configTemplate.json to add a Token, a Prefix you would like to use and a list of UserIDs that are allowed to use Admin commands.
-- Rename ConfigTemplate.json to Config.json.
+- Rename configTemplate.json to config.json.
 - execute runbot.bat
-Bot should come online with message "ooP Bot Online Now"
+Bot should come online with message "BeeP BooP Bot Online Now"